 This Q&A guide explains the legal and practical requirements for using your Italian passport, especially with respect to dual nationals.
+This guide emphasizes simple, repeatable, universal (or at least near universal) best practices, based on legal requirements and practical experiences, that should minimize hassles and inconveniences.
 If you have comments or corrections, please send me a private message.
 Include any legal citation(s), if possible.
 You may also wish to discuss Italian passport usage and other issues in Master Thread: Italian Passports

 As with all information posted to this forum, this information should not be treated as formal legal advice.
 Contact a professional attorney specializing in immigration-related matters if you need legal assistance.1.
 What is the purpose of an Italian passport?
 When do I need one?

 The primary purpose of a passport is to facilitate international travel.
 If you are an Italian citizen, you must

 present an Italian passport to Italian

 passport control when exiting Italy, and you should

 when entering.
 (Per Article 24, Law no. 1185, November 21, 1967, Italian citizens leaving Italy without the proper documentation are subject to a fine ranging from 15 to 154 euro.)
 However, for travel to/from many countries within and near Europe, a carta d'identità